azavea/raster-vision/docs/cli.rst

     this is omitted, all commands will be run.

     Options:
     -a, --arg            KEY VALUE   Arguments to pass to get_config function -s, --splits         INTEGER     Number of processes to run in parallel for splittable commands
+    --pipeline-run-name  TEXT        The name for this run of the pipeline.
     --help                           Show this message and exit.

 Some specific parameters to call out: